PV-1000

 The Casio PV-1000 (ぴーぶいせん, Pi Bui-Sen) is a third-generation home video game console manufactured by Casio and released in Japan in 1983.
 It was discontinued less than a year after release.

 History

 The PV-1000 was released in October 1983.
 It was only released in Japan where it sold for 14,800 yen.
 Casio failed to achieve a significant market share.
 According to retrogames.co.uk the console was pulled after several weeks due to low sales.

 Technical details

-The PV-1000 is powered by a Zilog Z80 CPU, with 2 KB RAM, with 1 KB allocated as VRAM.
-It also has an additional 1 KB devoted to a character generator.
+The PV-1000 is powered by a Zilog Z80 CPU, with 2 KB RAM, shared between the CPU and video generator.
 The console contains a NEC D65010G031 chip used to output video and sound.
-It can generate 8 × 8 pixel tiles in a 32 × 24 array, with the two left columns not being displayed.
-This corresponds to a resolution of 240 × 192 pixels with 8 colours (3-bit RGB).
-It had three square wave voices with 6 bits to control the period.
+It can generate 8 × 8 pixel tiles in a 32 × 24 array, with the two left and two right columns not being displayed.
+This corresponds to a resolution of 224 × 192 pixels with 8 colours (3-bit RGB).
+It had three square wave voices with 6 bits to control the period..
+The main PV-1000 controller was a joystick.